 As customer or employee needs shift, so too should your portfolio strategy and/or hierarchy to reflect them.
 Architecture can pave the way to re-allocating resources, to strengthening certain capabilities, and to elevating customer perceptions – all especially relevant priorities when your industry is getting a makeover.

 Let’s say your industry isn’t undergoing drastic change, but your brand is trying to.
 Maybe you want to enter a new market, appeal to a new audience, or shift your reputation to future-proof your brand.
-Your architecture is one tool that can help you make that change, and it’s definitely something you’ll need to re-evaluate in order to pay off the change.
+Your brand architecture is one tool that can help you make that change, and it’s definitely something you’ll need to re-evaluate in order to pay off the change.

-As one tangible expression of your strategy, architecture makes it easier to move people to or within your brand.
+As one tangible expression of your strategy, brand architecture makes it easier to move people to or within your brand.
 For instance, your organizing principle alone can make it substantially easier for your audiences to learn more about your brand (and those recent changes), and ultimately choose you over competitors.

 3. Employees have distinctly different ideas of what your brand stands for or is working to accomplish

 Sure, you always want your employees to find their own ways of articulating your purpose and how it translates to their responsibilities.
-However, if you can’t identify a cohesive thread among employee interpretations, that’s a surefire sign your architecture isn’t clear or aligned with your business strategy.
+However, if you can’t identify a cohesive thread among employee interpretations, that’s a surefire sign your brand architecture isn’t clear or aligned with your business strategy.

-We believe that architecture should always align who you are with what you do.
+We believe that brand architecture should always align with who you are with what you do.
 As you think about your brand’s reason for being, your core beliefs, and your goals for the future, are they reflected in the way you organize your assets?
 Are organizational structures and communications aligned with those foundational brand elements?
 If not, an architectural adjustment can bring them into cohesion.

 Learn More: 6 Disruptions Universal to Brands Today